 The Chad Bratzke Student-Athlete Academic Success Center serves all student-athletes as a comprehensive academic resource center.
 The Bratzke Center and staff, located in Alumni Coliseum, is designed to aid EKU’s student-athletes in all facets of their academic pursuits.

 Named after Chad Bratzke, the former EKU All-American and Indianapolis Colts’ defensive lineman whose generous donation helped make the center possible, the Bratzke Center supplements the needs of current EKU student-athletes.
-The 3,000-square foot Bratzke Center includes a tutoring center, a 27-station computer lab, an academic advising office suite, a teaching classroom and quiet study area.
+The 3,000-square foot Bratzke Center includes a tutoring center, a 34-station computer lab, an academic advising office suite, a classroom and quiet study area.

-In addition to the computer lab, EKU student-athletes also have access to a scanner and duplex printer in the lab, as well as laptop computers that are available to check out for team travel.
+In addition to the computer lab, EKU student-athletes also have access to duplex printer in the lab, as well as laptop computers that are available to check out for team travel.
 These electronic resources assist EKU student-athletes especially while their team is in season.
 As a part of the departmental computer lab agreement, student-athletes are also able to access licensed software products such as SPSS, SAS, Adobe Photoshop and other useful programs.

-These students meet once a week with a trained mentor and discuss time management and organizational skills, as well as tracking upcoming assignments through weekly STAR reports.
-This information is helpful to the student-athletes, but is also shared with the coaching staff to keep them apprised of the students' progress.
+These students meet once a week with a trained mentor and discuss time management and organizational skills, as well as establishing priorities through weekly STAR reports.
+This information is helpful to the student-athletes, but is also shared with the coaching staffs to keep them updated on the students progress.

-Student-athletes with disabilities or barriers to learning may be in the STAR program, but the Bratzke staff also assists with their registration with the Office of Disability Services (ODS) to ensure students are provided with proper documentation.
+Student-athletes with disabilities or barriers to learning may be in the STAR program, but the Bratzke staff also assists with their registration with the Office of Disability Services (OSID) to ensure students are provided with proper documentation.